Chart Color Schemes

 Karrinyup is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Karrinyup's dwelling structures, as per the latest Census, consisted of 86.9% houses and 13.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasted with Perth metro's 59.6% houses and 40.4% other dwellings.
-Home ownership in Karrinyup stood at 40.2%, with mortgaged dwellings at 40.9% and rented ones at 18.9%.
-The median monthly mortgage repayment was $2,588, higher than Perth metro's average of $1,950.
-Median weekly rent in Karrinyup was $450, compared to Perth metro's $350.
-Nationally, Karrinyup's mortgage repayments were significantly higher at $2,588 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+In Karrinyup, as per the latest Census evaluation, 86.9% of dwellings were houses while 13.1% consisted of other types such as semi-detached homes and apartments.
+This is in contrast to Perth metropolitan area's figures of 59.6% houses and 40.4% other dwellings.
+Home ownership in Karrinyup stood at 40.2%, with mortgaged properties at 40.9% and rented ones at 18.9%.
+The median monthly mortgage repayment in the area was $2,588, higher than Perth metro's average of $1,950.
+Weekly rent median in Karrinyup was $450, compared to Perth metro's $350.
+Nationally, Karrinyup's mortgage repayments were significantly higher than Australia's average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing